ionajo/maca/README.md

 Elevation data was acquired from the Kentucky's Elevation Data & Aerial Photography Program ([KyFromAbove.ky.gov](http://kyfromabove.ky.gov)).
 Color aerial imagery was acquired from the National Agriculture Imagery Program (NAIP) stored on public FTP server maintained by Kentucky Division of Geographic Information ([DGI](https://technology.ky.gov/gis/Pages/default.aspx))

 Various [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/resources) lidar and digital surface model tools were used to process and analyze these data.
-A Python script was developed to automate this process and is found in this [Jupyter Notebook]()
+A Python script was developed to automate this process and is found in this [Jupyter Notebook](build-lidar-analysis.ipynb).